-What to serve with the Hot & Cheesy French Onion Soup Dip
+What to serve with the Baked French Onion Soup Dip

 This is such a great dip for holidays or game day parties!
-My hands-down favorite thing to serve alongside this rich, creamy and dreamy dip are slices of crisp sourdough bread.
+My hands-down favorite thing to serve alongside this rich, creamy and dreamy party favorite dip are slices of crisp sourdough bread.
 I brush the slices on both sides with olive oil, then place them under the broiler for about 2-3 minutes a side until they are just golden brown.
 It's also a great chip dip, and goes great with crinkle cut or kettle cooked potato chips!

 I also love a good crusty bread cut into bite size pieces, some good, sturdy crackers, sourdough pretzels, or even sliced veggies like carrots and celery with this dip!

-If you make my Cheesy French Onion Soup Dip, please be sure to leave me a comment!
+If you make my Baked Caramelized Onion Dip, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 - salt and pepper, to taste